Skip to main content

 Developer experience drives adoption.

 The library succeeded because it made developers' lives easier, not because it was mandated.
-When using the library is faster than not using it, adoption happens naturally.

 Layer your abstractions.